-In workshops created and delivered by Jane, in 2019 over 400 primary school children from across the North East, were given the opportunity to make portraits of some of the world’s most vulnerable species for Where Did All the Animals Go? exhibition.
-With future Exhibition, Education Resources and Conference proposed, the project is expanding to involve more schools.
+In workshops created and delivered by Jane, since 2019 over 1000 primary school children from across the North East and internationally, have been given the opportunity to make portraits of some of the world’s most vulnerable species for Where Did All the Animals Go? exhibitions.
+The project continues to involve more schools.

-Working with Born Free’s Head of Education Laura Gosset, and Education Officer David Bolton, Jane’s workshops include an educational presentation about depleting wildlife populations, generated by human destruction combined with positive actions we can all take to help vulnerable wildlife, with all workshop information contained in a booklet, given as a project memento to each participating child.
+Working with Born Free’s Head of Education Laura Gosset, and Education Officer Charlie Baker, Jane’s workshops include an educational presentation about depleting wildlife populations, generated by human destruction combined with positive actions we can all take to help vulnerable wildlife, with all workshop information contained in a digital booklet tailored for each participating school.
 The presentation is followed by portrait and drawing tips and a practical drawing session where Jane works with each child individually throughout the workshop.

 Jane at working with Year 4 children during Oceania workshop, Mortimer Primary School, South Shields, 2019